vvandermeersch/bee_reproduction/README.md

-This repository contains the data and R code that was used in analyses in:
+This repository contains the data and R code that were used in analyses in:

 👉 **Van der Meersch et al. (2021).
 "Landscape floral resources provided by rapeseed correlate with next-year reproduction of cavity-nesting pollinators in a national participatory monitoring program". *Landscape Ecology*.** [https://doi.org/10.1007/s10980-021-01353-0](https://doi.org/10.1007/s10980-021-01353-0)